alphauslabs/tmpdocs/docs/trueunblended.md

 !!! warning
     TrueUnblended only applies to your [AWS](https://aws.amazon.com/) cost calculations.

+TrueUnblended

 In [AWS consolidated billing](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidated-billing.html), unless configured otherwise, all the usages of all member accounts of an organization, including the payer, are combined in order to share volume discounts, and RI/SP discounts.
 This is beneficial from a cloud reseller and an enterprise CCOE's point of view as they can share RI/SP discounts purchased at the payer level across the organization.

 <figure markdown>
   ![Default](./assets/trueunblended-00.png)
 </figure>

 However, from a client's perspective, there are cases, depending on how the [billing group](https://alphauslabs.github.io/docs/concepts/#billing-group) is configured, where knowing the real costs is required.
 Real costs here simply means the true costs accrued by a member account or a billing group with only its own RI/SP discounts applied.
-Therefore, external discounts need to be reverted.
+Therefore, external discounts need to be reverted and recalculated.

 <figure markdown>
   ![Point #1](./assets/trueunblended-01.png)